TRON-US/trongrid/README.md

 - Params:
   - `id` The id of the transaction

+## TronWeb compatibility

+To keep compatibility with TronWeb, TronGrid supports also the legacy format.
-## The Following are Four Methods for Polling:
+The Following are Four Methods for Polling:

 ### 1. By Contract Address:<br>